-Independent Auditor's Report to the Members of Trustee for the John Pearson Private Pension Fund
+Independent Auditor's Report to the Members of FRANK SUE SUPERANNUATION FUND

 Auditor's Responsibilities for the Audit of the Financial Statements

 My objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an audit report that includes my opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the Australian Auditing Standards will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.